Kiritokhi06/Kiritokhi06/README.md

 I'm Mekhi, a Cybersecurity student at Capitol Technology University interested in IT, networking, and cybersecurity.

-I enjoy learning through hands-on labs, experimenting with different technologies, and building projects that help me develop my technical skills.

 I'm currently working toward gaining real-world experience in IT and networking while continuing to expand my skills.

 ## Certifications

-- 🎓 Cisco CCNA
+- Cisco CCNA
-- 🔐 CompTIA Security+
+- CompTIA Security+
-- 🌐 CompTIA Network+
+- CompTIA Network+

 ## Tools & Tech